This page was last revised for version 5.1.0.

 Segmented (binary or thresholded) images are processed using skeleton-based tracing, which converts the image topology into neuronal tree structures.
 This approach is suitable for images with clear foreground/background separation where structures have already been segmented through thresholding or other preprocessing methods.

 The algorithm works by first skeletonizing the segmented image to extract its topological structure, then converting the resulting skeleton graph into neuronal trees.
 Segmented images are processed using the Auto-trace › Segmented Image… command when the image to be processed is already open or Auto-trace › Segmented Image File…, if the image is yet to be loaded from disk.
+For technical implementation details including the skeletonization algorithm and graph conversion methods, see the SNT technical notes.

 You can follow these instructions using File › Load Demo Dataset… and choosing the Drosophila ddaC neuron (Autotrace demo).
 It will load a binary (thresholded) image of a Drosophila space-filling neuron (ddaC) displaying autotracing options for automated reconstruction.